What is a 403b Plan?

 How Much to Contribute to 403b?

 The amount you should contribute to your 403(b) plan will depend on a variety of factors, including your financial goals, current financial situation, and other retirement savings you may have.
-However, as a general guideline, financial experts often recommend contributing at least 10-15% of your income to retirement plan savings, including contributions to your 403(b) plan.
+However, as a general guideline, financial experts often recommend contributing 10-15% of your income to retirement plan savings, including contributions to your 403(b) plan.